veilm/rethread/README.md

 command to run after `--`.
 Commands execute via `/bin/sh -c ...`, so any shell snippet works.
 Drop the same lines into `$XDG_CONFIG_HOME/rethread/startup.sh` to have them applied automatically on launch.
+Use `rethread unbind [mods] --key=...` to clear a binding and fall back to the browser's default behavior for that key combo.

 ## tab strip overlay